Édouard Jasmin

-Édouard Jasmin (1905 – 1987) was a Québécois artist, known for his ceramic platters in which he sought to capture scenes of modern Quebec.
+Édouard Jasmin (1905 – 1987) was a Canadian artist from Quebec, known for his ceramic platters in which he sought to capture scenes of modern Quebec.

 Career

 Édouard Jasmin was born in Saint-Laurent (today part of Montreal).
 He left school early to work at different art-related jobs since he was talented in that area.
-From 1923 to 1933, he ran an import business, then opened a restaurant in the basement of his home on rue Saint-Denis, Montreal, then got a job as a handyman and from 1960-1976, at the Service des parcs de la ville de Montréal.
+From 1923 to 1933, he ran an import business, then opened a restaurant in the basement of his home on rue Saint-Denis, Montreal, then got a job as a handyman and from 1960 to 1976, at the Service des parcs de la ville de Montréal.
 In his restaurant he started to paint, decorating the walls and furniture and also drawing and painting independently.
 He also began to work with clay and, upon retirement, created small narrative murals on large platters for which he became known.

 In a 1985 interview, Jasmin said:

 I always try to find the amusing, the pleasant side of life….So I like to create fantasies and oddities, sometimes exaggerated, and if they make people laugh, then I too am happy.

 Jasmin died in Montreal in 1987.
-His fonds is in the National Archives in Montreal.
+His fonds is in the Bibliothèque et Archives nationales à Montréal.